AmeenNoor/halal-shop/README.md

 - **[Sending Email Results in Error 500](https://github.com/AmeenNoor/halal-shop/issues/36)**
 - **[Unauthorized Access to Product Management Pages](https://github.com/AmeenNoor/halal-shop/issues/37)**

+## Defects of Note

+Currently, users can successfully make purchases online using our application, which is functioning smoothly overall.
+However, certain unforeseen events during the payment process may occasionally disrupt the flow.
+Due to time constraints, webhooks have not been implemented to handle such scenarios.
+Implementing webhooks in the future will ensure that payment events are reliably processed, maintaining a seamless experience for our customers.

 # E-commerce Business Model

 The business model focuses on providing high-quality, halal-certified products to customers.
 Leveraging SEO strategies increases visibility and drives traffic to the site.
 Optimizing content with relevant keywords and meta tags aims to rank higher on search engines and attract more visitors.